SHARMA-1729/Assignment/README.md

 -- CreateIndex
 CREATE UNIQUE INDEX "Employee_email_key" ON "Employee"("email");
 ```
-## Exploring Prisma Client Queries in a Plain Script
+# Exploring Prisma Client Queries in a Plain Script:)
 Prisma Client is an auto-generated and type-safe query builder that you can use to programmatically read and write data in a database from a Node.js or TypeScript application.
 You will use it for database access within your REST API routes, replacing traditional ORMs, plain SQL queries, custom data access layers, or any other method of talking to a database.

 In this step, you will install Prisma Client and get familiar with the queries you can send with it.
 Before implementing the routes for your REST API in the next steps, you will first explore some of the Prisma Client queries in a plain, executable script.